-Similarly, when residents are rotating at the Sports Medicine Center in Sacramento (609 L Street Sacramento, CA 95814), or Genetic Movement Disorders Clinic (1650 Response Rd Sacramento, CA 95815), all materials are supplied, and the responsible supervisor is on site and available throughout the evaluation process.
+Similarly, when residents are rotating at the Sports Medicine Center in Sacramento, all materials are supplied, and the responsible supervisor is on site and available thought out the evaluation process.

 Each resident is required to obtain written informed consent from the patient for psychological/neuropsychological assessment which states that the postdoctoral resident is in training and working under the license of a staff psychologist supervisor.
 See KP form code 09605-219 (dated 12-10) for consent to participate in neuropsychological services.